akiver/cs-demo-manager.com/docs/04-faq/04-stats.md

 it but you may have incorrect data.
 :::

+## Players names are "Player 1", "Player 2", etc. and avatars are missing

+When you go to the demo's details page of a demo from Valve with a `.dem` and a `.info` file, the application reads the `.info` file to generate a minimal scoreboard similar to the game shows.
+The `.info` file contains only players' Steam IDs - we retrieve players' names and avatars from the Steam WEB API.
+In the case of **matches** (i.e., analyzed demos), we only need to retrieve players avatars as names are available when parsing the `.dem` file.

+If you see _"Player 1"_, _"Player 2"_… on a demo's scoreboard or avatars are missing on both demos or matches scoreboard, it means the Steam API key used by the application has reached its rate limit, and we can't retrieve players' names and avatars.
+You should use your [own Steam API key](/docs/guides/settings#third-party-api-keys) to avoid this issue.

 ## Demos date are wrong

 The date corresponds to the creation date of the demo file.